LenartBucar/vuln_gopher/README.md

 ## Setup

 The tool was developed using Python 3.14, but it might work on some earlier versions as well.
-The tool works out of the box using only packages in standard library, however if one wants to use a NIST API key with it to increase rate limits (and reduce delays between API calls) the package `dotenv` needs to be installed.
+The tool needs a package `requests` which needs to be installed manually (for example with PIP using `pip install requests`) for basic functionality, however if one wants to use a NIST API key with it to increase rate limits (and reduce delays between API calls) the package `dotenv` needs to be installed as well.

 ### Obtaining a NIST API key